nixworks/public/news/2017/08/29/index.md

 ##### 2017 clashes at the Turkish Ambassador's Residence in Washington, D.C.
 ### [A grand jury in Washington, D.C. has issued indictments for 19 people, including 15 identified as Turkish security officials, for attacking protesters in May 2017. ](/news/2017/08/29/a-grand-jury-in-washington-d-c-has-issued-indictments-for-19-people-including-15-identified-as-turkish-security-officials-for-attacking.md)
-_Context: 2017 clashes at the Turkish Ambassador's Residence in Washington, D.C., Washington, D.C., grand jury_
+_Context: grand jury, Washington, D.C., 2017 clashes at the Turkish Ambassador's Residence in Washington, D.C._

 ##### European migrant crisis
 ### [The Libyan Navy rescues nearly 500 migrants in three operations in the seas west of the capital Tripoli. ](/news/2017/08/29/the-libyan-navy-rescues-nearly-500-migrants-in-three-operations-in-the-seas-west-of-the-capital-tripoli.md)
-_Context: Tripoli, Libyan Navy, European migrant crisis_
+_Context: Tripoli, European migrant crisis, Libyan Navy_

 ##### Politics of Germany
 ### [The Landtag of the Free State of Saxony has lifted the immunity of Frauke Petry, Party Chair in the Alternative for Germany party, opening the way for prosecutors to pursue possible perjury charges against her concerning statements made to a committee of the Saxony parliament about how the party's campaign for the 2014 election was financed. ](/news/2017/08/29/the-landtag-of-the-free-state-of-saxony-has-lifted-the-immunity-of-frauke-petry-party-chair-in-the-alternative-for-germany-party-opening-t.md)